Courses Offered 2019 Term 1

-The School of Italian of the Dante Alighieri Society employs only speakers of Italian who possess a Western Australian or equivalent teaching qualification and have relevant experience.
+The School of Italian of the Dante Alighieri Society employs only speakers of Italian who possess appropriate teaching qualifications and have relevant experience.

 Italian classes of the Dante Alighieri Society are conducted in a professional manner, in a friendly and relaxed atmosphere without compromising on standards.